nikitavoloboev/data/research/staying-on-top-of-things.md

 ### Reddit

 My Reddit is heavily tailored to my own likes and I very often just look into some subreddits I like to see what is new.
 I list subreddits I like [here](https://github.com/learn-anything/reddit#readme).
-I also love using and creating [multi reddits](https://github.com/learn-anything/reddit-multi#readme) I often check out.

 I access all these subreddits from [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-learn-anything#readme) and [Deanishe's Reddit worklfow](https://github.com/deanishe/alfred-reddit#readme) workflows.